Azure-Samples/compute-dotnet-manage-availability-sets/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing availability sets in C# #

  Azure Compute sample for managing availability sets -
   - Create an availability set
   - Create a VM in a new availability set
   - Create another VM in the same availability set
   - Update the availability set
   - Create another availability set
   - List availability sets
   - Delete an availability set.

 ## Running this Sample ##